SMC242/uni-notes/team-projects/PSD/Tech Choices.md

 // RSCExample.jsx
 import {Suspense} from "react";

-// This is a server-rendered component (React server component) async function RSCExample() {
+// This is a React server component async function RSCExample() {
 	const data = await someIO();